andreaiacono/andreaiacono.github.io/tesi/thesis.md

-A major limitation with this type of neural network inputs is that it cannot simulate the opacity phenomenon, that is, the fact that a prey bioid can hide behind a group of other prey bioids and thus remain hidden from the predator bioid\'s eyes; since predator bioid inputs provide at most one prey bioid, a predator bioid has total opacity; this way it is not possible to recreate the effect of a prey bioid trying to hide behind a group of conspecifics, because the predator bioid sees only the nearest prey bioid and is unaware of others\' presence.
+A major limitation with this type of neural network inputs is that it cannot simulate the opacity phenomenon, that is, the fact that a prey bioid can hide behind a group of other prey bioids and thus remain hidden from the predator bioid's eyes; since predator bioid inputs provide at most one prey bioid, a predator bioid has total opacity; this way it is not possible to recreate the effect of a prey bioid trying to hide behind a group of conspecifics, because the predator bioid sees only the nearest prey bioid and is unaware of others' presence.

 Since in biology it is believed that this phenomenon contributes to forming the tendency to group together, to overcome this limitation, the neural network structure of both prey bioids and predator bioids was completely changed.
-As shown in Figure 3.2, a bioid\'s visibility no longer considers only the nearest conspecific bioid and nearest heterospecific bioid, but divides what it can see into three sectors: the central one is obviously the most important since it is the one in
+As shown in Figure 3.2, a bioid's visibility no longer considers only the nearest conspecific bioid and nearest heterospecific bioid, but divides what it can see into three sectors: the central one is obviously the most important since it is the one in